pmoschos/python_cf5/chapter07/README.md

 - Unit tests for the `Point` class to ensure its correctness.
   - **Explanation**: This script uses the `unittest` framework to define a test suite for the `Point` class.
 It includes tests for all major functionalities like addition, subtraction, multiplication, and comparison operations.
 These tests help ensure that the `Point` class behaves as expected.

-#### `insert_data.py` 💾
-- Script to insert data into a MySQL database.
-  - **Explanation**: This script provides functions to connect to a MySQL database and insert data into a `teachers` table.
-It demonstrates basic database operations like establishing a connection, executing an insert statement, and handling exceptions.

-#### `update_data.py` ✏️
-- Script to update data in a MySQL database.
-  - **Explanation**: Similar to `insert_data.py`, this script focuses on updating existing records in the `teachers` table of a MySQL database.
-It includes functions to create a database connection and update a teacher's information, showcasing essential CRUD operations.

 ### Educational Value 🎓
 - Code snippets and scripts for direct classroom use